logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 For example, if someone is a member of both a **User** group and an **Admin** group, they'll receive **Admin** permissions.

 Multiple accounts can use the same group, but **the group needs to be added to each account separately**.
-So, for example, if you have created a group on your main account, you'll need to re-create it on your sub accounts to provide access.
+So, for example, if you have created a group on your main account, you'll need to re-create it on your sub accounts to provide its users the relevant permissions.

 ## Available identity providers